-Carney: The Media Get Trump Wrong While Trump Gets Entitlements Right | Breitbart
+Fact Check: Donald Trump Did Not Say He Would Cut Entitlements | Breitbart

 That makes it sound like Trump is planning to cut Social Security and Medicare.
 After all, that is what he promised not to do.

+The Associated Press was even worse.
+“President Donald Trump appeared to suggest in a television interview Wednesday that he’s willing to consider entitlement cuts in the future, a move that would mark a tectonic shift from his stance during his 2016 run for the White House.”

 Fortunately, that’s not true.
-The actual story admits that the Post just did not understand Trump.
+The actual Washington Post story admits that the Post just did not understand Trump.
 Here’s the story (emphasis added):

 “At the right time, we will take a look at that.
 You know, that’s actually the easiest of all things, if you look,” Trump said.
 He later added when asked about entitlements: “Well, we’re going — we’re going to look.
 We also have assets that we’ve never had.
 I mean we’ve never had growth like this